ObjectIsAdvantag/sparkbot-starterkit/docs/BasicIntegrationSample.md

+# Basic example of Outgoing integration

-This sample illustrates how to setup a Cisco spark bot with an Outgoing integration
+This sample illustrates how to setup a Cisco Spark bot, and attached it to a Room as an Outgoing integration

 Quick steps

 1. Run the example

 2. Expose your sparkbot to the internet

 3. Attach it to a spark room

 4. Write a message in the room you attached you bot

-# Run the example
+## Run the example

 Open a shell, clone the current github repository if you did not do it yet, then type: